Study modes: Full-time, Part-time

 Join our community and undertake a specialised research project under the guidance of experienced and well-published supervisors.
 We have particular strengths in:

-- Japanese performing arts, both traditional (especially Japanese drama of the Tokugawa period), and contemporary
+- Japanese performing arts, both traditional and contemporary

 - media and politics